 Total customers.
-We believe total customers is a key indicator of our market penetration, growth and future revenues.
-We have aggressively invested in and intend to continue to invest in our direct sales force, as well as to pursue additional partnerships within our indirect sales channel.
+We believe our total customer count is a key indicator of our market penetration, growth and future revenues.
+We have aggressively invested in, and intend to continue to invest in, our direct sales force and additional partnerships within our indirect sales channel.
 We generally define a customer as an entity with an active service contract as of the measurement date.
 In situations where there is a single contract that applies to entities with multiple subsidiaries or divisions, universities, or governmental organizations, each entity that has contracted for a separate production instance of our service is counted as a separate customer.
-Our total customers were 1,346 and 852 as of September 30, 2012 and 2011, respectively.
+As of March 31, 2013 and 2012, our total customer count was 1,640 and 1,074, respectively.

 Investment in growth.
-We have aggressively invested, and intend to continue to invest, in expanding our operations, increasing our headcount and developing technology to support our growth.
-We expect our total operating expenses to increase in the foreseeable future, particularly as we continue to expand our sales operations and cloud-based infrastructure.
+We have aggressively invested, and intend to continue to invest in, expanding our operations, increasing our headcount and developing technology to support our growth.
+We expect our total operating expenses to increase in the foreseeable future, particularly as we continue to expand our sales and marketing organizations, further invest in research and development and grow our cloud-based infrastructure to support our growth.
 We continue to invest in our sales and marketing organization to drive additional revenues and support the growth of our customer base.
-Any investments we make in our sales and marketing organization will occur in advance of experiencing any benefits from such investments, so it may be difficult for us to determine if we are efficiently allocating our resources in these areas.
+Any investments we make in our sales and marketing organization and our capacity to deliver our services will occur in advance of experiencing any benefits from such investments, so it may be difficult for us to determine if we are efficiently allocating our resources in these areas.

 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
-Our attrition rate for a period is equal to the annual contract value from customers that are due for renewal in the period and did not renew, divided by the total annual contract value from all customers due for renewal during the period.
+Our attrition rate for a period is equal to the annual contract value from lost customers, divided by the total annual contract value from all customers that renewed during the period and from all lost customers.
+A lost customer is a customer that did not renew a contract expiring in the period and that, in our judgment, will not renew.
 Annual contract value is equal to the first twelve months of expected subscription revenues under a contract.
+Typically a customer that reduces its subscription upon renewal is not considered a lost customer.
+Rather, these decreases in annual contract value are netted against upsells.
+However, in instances where the subscription decrease represents the majority of the customer's annual contract value, we may deem the renewal as a lost customer.
 We believe our renewal rate is an important metric to measure the long-term value of customer agreements and our ability to retain our customers.
-Our renewal rate was 96% in both the three and nine months ended September 30, 2012, and 98% and 97% in the three and nine months ended September 30, 2011, respectively.
+Our renewal rate was 96% for each of the three months ended March 31, 2013 and 2012.